City of Bunbury Rate Notices

 Rebates and concessions are administered in accordance with the Rates and Charges (Rebates and Deferments) Act, 1992.

-Rates are calculated using the Gross Rental Value (GRV) multiplied by a rate in the dollar appropriate to the rating category of the property.
+Rates are calculated using the Gross Rental Value (GRV) multiplied by a rate in the dollar.
 The rate in the dollar (rate/$) is adopted by council for each financial year and advertised locally.
 Council rates do not attract the GST.
 If you have any queries about how your rates have been calculated please contact our Rates Department.

 Gross Rental Value